dfo-gulf-science/TrapNet-EDA/README.md

 # TrapNet-EDA
 Exploring archived and current data to see if we can match biological samples with normal specimen within our database.

+NOTE: Initially I referred to biological samples as 'historical' based on the nature if this task.
+However, biological detailing is a more apt name, so I have switched.
+However, 'hist' remains throughout the analysis (e.g., 'hist', 'n_hist', 'df_hist'), where it refers to the biologicaldetailing table.

 # Summary of Findings
 1. Data import into dm_apps was 1-1 with archived data.
     * one import issue with 6 specimen occurred when fork_length == Null - these bio samples were classified as normal specimen even though they have sex info